 Advantages.
-An AIU may take the form of a contractual entity with no separate legal personality.
-Subject to the CMVM approval, an AIU may also be set up as an investment company.
+An alternative investment fund (AIF) may take the form of a contractual entity with no separate legal personality.
+Subject to the Securities Market Commission approval, an AIF may also be set up as an investment company.
 In that case, the holders of the shares can also be in charge of managing the fund.
 Therefore, the investors have greater control over the management and investment decisions.